jeffbryner/quill-reactive/README.md

 This package combines the features of Quill with the data reactivity of Meteor.
 The result is a text editor that has the same live editing features as Google Docs and Etherpad.

-Live edits are optional, so you can also work on drafting changes without, and saving whenever you are ready.

 ### Offline Edits/ Late Updates / Drafts